What Happens If I Don’t Use My Credit Card? Credit Card Inactivity Explained

 Why do card issuers close cards for inactivity?

-Credit card issuers close cards for inactivity because they aren’t making any money on the account.
+Credit card inactivity can be a problem for issuers because they may not be making any money on the account.
 If they aren’t making any money from you, and don’t expect to any time soon, there’s no reason for them to keep your account open.

 Card issuers make money in these three basic ways, among others: